Projectile Jargon

 If your alarm bells are ringing, there’s probably a reason.
 Overuse of jargon, especially when it replaces clear, direct language, can be a sign of poor communication or fuzzy thinking.
 If in doubt, remember: clear, concise communication doesn’t require boiling the ocean, whereas the “actionable insights from synergistic touchpoints that cascade from blue sky thinking” very well may…

-• You don’t need to lean in to make a point.
+- You don’t need to lean in to… convey your opinions.

-• You need ideate solutions to think of ideas.
+- You don’t need to ideate solutions to… share your ideas.

 Complex ideas can be explained simply.